Impact of black hole spin on low-mass black hole-neutron star mergers: Results

-When examining the spiral wind ejecta across individual models, we find that its mass (in both $M_{\mathrm{sp,1}}$ $M_{\mathrm{sp,2}}$) increases by a factor of approximately $\sim10^{2}$ from the nonspinning case (\texttt{Q2.6a0}) to the \texttt{Q2.6a08} model, and by a factor of $\sim10$ between the \texttt{Q2.6a05} and \texttt{Q2.6a08} models.
-The corresponding density mode amplitudes exhibit a similar trend, increasing by factors of $\sim 10^{2}$ and $\sim 6-8$, respectively, over the same model comparisons.
-This parallel scaling strongly suggests that the spiral wind ejecta originates from disc oscillations.
+When examining the spiral wind ejecta across individual models, we find that its mass (in both $M_{\mathrm{sp,1}}$ $M_{\mathrm{sp,2}}$) increases by a factor of approximately $\sim47$ from the non-spinning case (\texttt{Q2.6a01}) to the \texttt{Q2.6a07} model, and by a factor of $\num{\sim 8}$ between the \texttt{Q2.6a04} and \texttt{Q2.6a07} models.
+The corresponding density mode amplitudes exhibit a similar trend, increasing by factors of $\num{\sim 30}$ and $\sim 4$, respectively, over the same model comparisons.
+This parallel scaling suggests that the spiral wind ejecta originates from disc oscillations.

+In the spiral wind-driven ejecta, the convergence study shows that while the relative error in \texttt{Q2.6a0} for $M_{\mathrm{sp,1}}$ is around $30$ and $20$ per cent for MR and LR simulations, respectively, the error in $M_{\mathrm{sp,2}}$ is much higher, as expected~\citep{spiral2}.
+We also find that the dynamical mass ejection for \texttt{Q2.6a08} model does not reach saturation even after $\qty{12}{ms}$.
+Therefore, to accurately determine the corresponding ejecta, high-resolution and longer-term simulations are required, which we leave for future work.

 While this study provides the first demonstration of density mode oscillations in \gls{BHNS} mergers, similar analyses have previously been carried out in self-gravitating tori around spinning black holes~\citep{bhspiral}.
 Additionally,~\cite{eastdarkmatter} investigated the evolution of density modes in a neutron star gradually consumed by a central black hole, which may be conceptually related to the present scenario.